bradchristie/taminations-flutter/assets/c1/o_formation.md

 ## Other O Calls
 Any call which can be done from
-General Columns (Columns, Double Pass Thru, etc.), and which ends in General Lines or General Columns, can be done from an O. The dancers act as though the centers were close together; however, they end on the same 8 spots on the floor.
+General Columns (Columns, Double Pass Thru formation, etc.), and that ends in General Lines or General Columns, can be done from an O. The dancers act as though the Centers were close together; however, they end on the same 8 spots on the floor.